Underweight teen boys

 Try to cut down on the amount of saturated fat you eat – that's the fat found in foods such as sausages, salami, pies, hard cheese, cream, butter, cakes and biscuits.

-Cut down on sugary foods, such as chocolate, sweets, cakes, biscuits and sugary soft drinks.
+Cut down on sugary foods, such as chocolate, sweets, cakes, biscuits and fizzy drinks.

 See more healthy eating tips for teenagers.

 Strength training can also help to build strong muscles and bones.
 Find out how to increase your strength and flexibility.